eugenia1984/english/glossary.md

 - **point of contact** refers to the person you can talk to or ask questions when you need help or information.
 This person acts as the main communicator or liaison for a specific matter or project.
 For example, `Laura is our point of contact for the new project` means you can go to Laura for information or assistance related to that project.

 - **pop up**: is used when something suddenly appears on your screen.
 In coding, suggestions from auto-completion often pop up as you type.

+- **postmortem**: comes from Latin, meaning after death, but in a business context, it refers to a meeting or review conducted after the completion of a project to analyze its successes and problems.
+This meeting helps organizations learn from their experiences and improve future projects.
+For example:

+`The team conducted a postmortem to discuss the challenges faced during the product launch.` -> This means the team met after product launch to discuss the challenges they encountered in the process.

 - **practicing** you are doing an activity regularly to improve your skills at it.